council

 As such, Suppliers are expected not to:

-• offer Council personnel gifts or benefits, either directly or indirectly; or
+• Offer Council personnel gifts or benefits, either directly or indirectly; or

-• take any action in order to entice or obtain any unfair or improper advantage.
+• Take any action in order to entice or obtain any unfair or improper advantage.

 Corporate governance